Governor of Virginia

-The governor of the Commonwealth of Virginia serves as the head of government of Virginia for a four-year term.
-The incumbent, Glenn Youngkin, was sworn in on January 15, 2022.
+The governor of the Commonwealth of Virginia is the head of government of the commonwealth (U.S. state) of Virginia.
+The governor is head of the executive branch of the government of Virginia and is the commander-in-chief of the Virginia National Guard and Virginia Defense Force.

+Three signatories of the Declaration of Independence served as governor of Virginia and three governors became president of the United States: Thomas Jefferson, James Monroe, and John Tyler.

+The current officeholder is Glenn Youngkin, a member of the Republican Party who took office on January 15, 2022.

+Governor-elect Abigail Spanberger, a member of the Democratic Party, was elected as the 75th governor of the Commonwealth of Virginia on November 4, 2025.
+She will become Virginia's first female governor when she is inaugurated on January 17, 2026.

 Oath of office

-On inauguration day, the Governor-elect takes the following oath of office: "I do solemnly swear (or affirm) that I will support the Constitution of the United States, and the Constitution of the Commonwealth of Virginia, and that I will faithfully and impartially discharge all the duties incumbent upon me as Governor of the Commonwealth of Virginia, according to the best of my ability.
+On inauguration day, the governor-elect takes the following oath of office: "I (first_middle_last names), do solemnly swear (or affirm) that I will support the Constitution of the United States, and the Constitution of the Commonwealth of Virginia, and that I will faithfully and impartially discharge all the duties incumbent upon me as Governor of the Commonwealth of Virginia, according to the best of my ability.
 (So help me, God.)"

 Qualifications

 Article V, Section 3 of the Virginia Constitution lists the following qualifications for a person to be elected Governor of Virginia: